Thursday, May 23, 2013

 (Variations...for mocha add instant coffee, for chili chocolate add 1/2 teaspn cayenne pepper, for marble gently swirl half vanilla and half chocolate cake batter)

-*The chocolate version will actually make a 3 layer cake.
+*The chocolate version will actually make more than a 2 layer cake.

 1 cup sugar • 1/4 cup unsweetened cocoa powder • 4 large eggs • 1/2 cup + 1 Tablespoon oil • 1 cup pomegranate juice